Piano lessons near me in San Antonio, TX

 Piano Tuning: Temperature and Humidity Effects

-YUNYAN taught 18 days ago
+YUNYAN taught about 1 month ago

 The student practiced piano scales with a focus on rhythm and timing using a metronome, working on both 4/4 and 3/4 time signatures.
 The lesson also included a review of musical notation, including note values and their placement on the staff.
 The student was assigned to practice scales at various tempos using a metronome and to print out sheet music for further study.